echeran/smile-of-murugan/webbook/chapter18.md

-*mutts,* but "a slight relaxation of style, an accommodation of common speech and life, can also be traced in the *palļus* and the *kuravancis"*,[^relaxed-style-pallu-kuravanci] like Rājappa Kavirāyar's (1718) *Kurṟālakkuṟavaňci*, or in the *Mukkūṭalpaļļu.* The sentiments expressed are coarse, and here and there we get a glimpse of the daily experience of genuine folk but the language is highly literary and even these pieces have to be considered "highbrow" literature.
+*mutts,* but "a slight relaxation of style, an accommodation of common speech and life, can also be traced in the *palļus* and the *kuravancis"*,[^relaxed-style-pallu-kuravanci] like Rājappa Kavirāyar's (1718) *Kurṟālakkuṟavaňci*, or in the *Mukkūṭalpaḷḷu.* The sentiments expressed are coarse, and here and there we get a glimpse of the daily experience of genuine folk but the language is highly literary and even these pieces have to be considered "highbrow" literature.